danforthcenter/plantcv/docs/analyze_stem.md

 ## Analyze Stem Objects

-Primary, or stem, objects identified during workflows that examine the [mmorphology](morphology_tutorial.md) of plants or plant organs can have specific characteristics measured about the stem segments of a skeleton.
-These measurement
+Primary, or stem, objects identified during workflows that examine the [morphology](morphology_tutorial.md) of plants or plant organs can have specific characteristics measured about the stem segments of a skeleton.

 **plantcv.morphology.analyze_stem**(*rgb_img, stem_objects*)